HOMEF trains oil producing communities on environmental reporting – The Sun Nigeria

 Due to severe cases of despoliation of the ecosystem and its devastating effect on the lives of oil producing communities in Bayelsa State, the Health of Mother Earth Foundation (HOMEF), an environmental rights group, has trained no fewer than 60 residents of oil bearing communities in the state.

-The Executive Director of HOMEF, Dr Nnimmo Bassey who spoke to a cross section of volunteers during the training over the weekend in Ikarama community, Yenagoa Local Government Area said that a safe environment was fundamental to support lives and livelihoods.
+The Executive Director of HOMEF, Dr Nnimmo Bassey, who spoke to a cross section of volunteers during the training over the weekend in Ikarama community, Yenagoa Local Government Area, said that a safe environment was fundamental to support lives and livelihood.

-According to him there was the need for people, who resided near oil and gas fields, to remain vigilant in conserving the environment.

-Bassey disclosed that the Ikarama community is the worst hit when it comes to oil spill in the Niger Delta region.

-He advised them to develop their skills to ‘listen to the environment’ as it responded and spoke by responding to human activities that distort the ecosystem.
+Bassey noted that the Ikarama community was the worst hit by oil spill in the Niger Delta region.
+He, therefore, advised them to develop the skills to ‘listen to the environment’ by responding to human activities that distort the ecosystem.

 Bassey made reference to an incident where a youth leader of the community wanted to use his farm for fish farming, only to find out that oil was oozing from the ground.

-“A community youth invested resources to excavate his fish farm only to find out that oil was coming out from the ground.
-He did this last year and this year, it is shocking the level of operation has not driven the polluters to action immediately.

 “We heard Shell has come here to take samples but up till now, we have not had the result released.
-We want to be sure that the result should be released as they are ready.
+We want the result to be released as it is ready.

 “The Ministry of Environment, the National Oil Spill Detection Response Agency (NOSDRA), and those from the Federal ministry should be involved too.